Athena School

-Athena School and The Church of Scientology

-The school is affiliated with the Church of Scientology with teachings based on L. Ron Hubbard's philosophy of education, centered on overcoming the fundamental barriers that prevent one from fully comprehending one's studies.
-Per their website, the school states, "The Athena School is licensed under Applied Scholastics International to use the educational philosophy of author and humanitarian L. Ron Hubbard.
-As he is also the founder of Scientology, there can be some assumption that The Athena School is a religious school when we are not.
-The Athena School does not promote any one religion.
-Our students learn tolerance and respect in accordance with Article 18 of the Universal Declaration of Human Rights."
+The teaching approaches of the school are based on the works of L. Ron Hubbard.

+Affiliation with Scientology

+The school is licensed by Applied Scholastics, a company wholly owned by the Church of Scientology, which licenses the study methods of Scientology founder L. Ron Hubbard.
+The school asserts it's affiliation with Scientology is non-religious.

 Since 2007, all teachers are registered with the Board of Studies, Teaching and Educational Standards.
 The Athena School follows the guidelines set out by the NSW Board of Studies in its curriculum.

 In March 2010 the Greens New South Wales party lodged an official complaint about the school to the Australian Competition & Consumer Commission due to an advertising leaflet which fails to reveal the school's link to Scientology.
 The Principal of the school said the Applied Scholastics study method did not teach the Scientology religion, "We follow the Board of Studies curriculum.
 We use the study method of L. Ron Hubbard.
 It is a method of study, it is not teaching Scientology."